zouiqad/UE5_Plugin-EditorUIScale/README.md

 # How to install

 - Clone Repository
-  - Open the terminal and navigate to the `Plugins` folder of your Unreal Engine project.
+  - Open the terminal and navigate to the `Plugins` folder of your Unreal Engine project (make sure your project has a `Plugins` folder, if not create one at root directory).
   - Run `git clone https://github.com/zouiqad/UE5_Plugin-EditorUIScale`.
+  - Restart the editor and rebuild the plugin if necessary.

 OR